 Tenants have more defined rights and responsibilities due to their formal lease agreements.
 If tenants have a problem with their landlord, try to resolve it directly with them first.
 If it fails to fix the problem, contacting a tenant advocacy organization or local housing authority is beneficial.
 Here are some tenant rights and responsibilities:

-Payment of Rent: This is the tenant’s most important responsibility.
+Payment of Rent: This is the tenant’s most important financial responsibility here.
 They are legally obligated to pay rent on time and in full accordance with the terms outlined in the lease agreement.
-If they fail to pay their rent on time, they can be evicted.
+They can be evicted if they fail to pay their rent on time.

 Maintenance and Repairs: If the property needs repairs, the landlord is responsible for making them quickly.
-Tenants can report any necessary repairs to the landlord promptly.
+Tenants can promptly report any necessary repairs to the property manager or landlord.
 While minor maintenance tasks come under the tenant’s responsibility.

 Compliance with Lease Terms: Tenants must comply with all the terms and conditions outlined in the lease agreement, including restrictions on subletting, alterations to the property, and the number of occupants allowed.
 Breach of contract can create legal action.